nkabbara/nkabbara.github.io/docs/sierra-de-la-ventana-pack.md

 [^3]: I should not have taken knife since I had the Morakniv anyway.
 [^4]: I can read without them.
 Shouldn't have taken them.
 [^5]: Study its features.
 Body was warm, but feet felt cold had to wear socks.
 Temp wasn't below 0 and this is 20F certified.
+[^6]: Learn how to fix this pad in case of punctures.
+It came with tools to fix.
+It's curcial in rought terrain.